skx/e-comments/README.md

 #### Comment Server API

-The server implements a simple API in two methods:
+The server implements the following two API methods:

 * `GET /comments/ID`
    * This retrieves the comments associated with the given ID.